Blood Dolls (1999)

 A good scene involving a bodybuilder George Warbeck in his weightlifting room trying to find out who's spying on him with good shots on the dolls peeking as well as attacking too.

-There's a terrific reaction on another character Squires getting aggressive and pointing his gun when he enters the room and being attacked too.
+While this is happening I spotted a terrific reaction on another person by getting aggressive and pointing his gun when he enters the room and being attacked too.
+Which both of these scene's were probably the best scene's in this golden turkey.

 A nice shocked look on Moira after Virgil Travis removes his mask as well as the dolls attacking her and her lying on the ground screaming with him looking over her and speaking evilly towards her.